-A NodeBrain node is an expert, with a set of knowledge and associated skill.
-The skill is provided by a node module (plug-in) that extends NodeBrain functionality.
-Since Node-Brain is not a general purpose scripting language, many things are simply inappropriate to attempt without help from a node module.
+A node is an expert, with a set of knowledge and associated skill.
+The skill is provided by a node module that extends NodeBrain functionality.
+Since NodeBrain is not a general purpose scripting language, many things are simply inappropriate to attempt without help from a node module.
 It is the combination of skill and knowledge that makes a node an expert.
 Of course, you need to know how to ask the right questions.

-Node modules can be developed to perform any function imaginable, but within the context of a cell formula they only provide the value of node sentence formulas.
-These formulas look like a function call.
-In rule r1 below, sally(x) is a node sentence formula and sally is a node with the skills provided by the tree module.
+Within the context of a cell formula, a node function call, also called a node sentence formula, asks a question.
+In rule r1 below, sally(x) is a node sentence formula and sally is a node with the skills provided by the tree module to accept node sentence assertions and evaluate node sentence formulas.